hexedpackets/trot/README.md

 `config :trot, :router, MyApp.Router`: module to route requests to.
 Defaults to "Trot.NotFound".

 `config :trot, :heartbeat, "/heartbeat"`: path to setup a heartbeat route.
 This will always return 200 with a body of "OK".
 Defaults to "/heartbeat".
+NOTE: This value will only have an effect when PlugHeartbeat is part of the plug list.

+`config :trot, :pre_routing, ["Elixir.CustomPlug": [plug_arg: value]]`: Plugs that should be run before routing a request along with their arguments.
+Defaults to setting up "Trot.LiveReload", "Plug.Logger", and "PlugHeartbeat" in that order.

+`config :trot, :post_routing, ["Elixir.CustomPlug": [plug_arg: value]]`: Plugs that should be run after routing a request along with their arguments.
+Defaults to "[]".

 Finally, put `use Trot.Router` to the top of your module.
 This will add route macros and setup the plug pipeline at compile time.